Ford raises stake in China's Jiangling Motors

-BEIJING (Reuters) - Ford Motor Co (F.N) has raised its stake in Jiangling Motors Corp Ltd (000550.SZ) to 31.5 percent and is looking to increase it to as much as 32 percent over the next year, both companies said on Wednesday.
+BEIJING, April 17 (Reuters) - Ford Motor Co has raised its stake in Jiangling Motors Corp Ltd to 31.5 percent and is looking to increase it to as much as 32 percent over the next year, both companies said on Wednesday.

 Ford said it may raise its stake to 32 percent, the limit currently allowed by the securities regulator.
 After the latest purchase Ford’s stake is worth about $705 million.